cristina-iacob/WeatherPy/README.md

 ## WeatherPy
-visualize the weather of 500+ cities across the world of varying distance from the equator
+Weather analysis of 500+ cities across the world of varying distance from the equator